 "Ohmigosh!" she exclaimed.
 "This could kill him in repeated doses!"

-The captain nodded.
-"Why did you poison my first officer?" he asked her pointedly.
+"Why did you poison my first officer?" the captain asked her pointedly.

 Connie's mouth dropped open.
 "I didn't… uh, I mean, it… it was n-not intentional, s-sir!" she suddenly stammered.